SeaSat (also called SeaSat-A or SeaSat-1)

 Geophysical Evaluation of SeaSat Data

-• Evaluation was based on open release of interim geophysical data and competition among groups of users.
+• Evaluation was based on the open release of interim geophysical data and competition among groups of users.

 - Interim geophysical data were distributed to all with a demonstrated interest in evaluating the data (no exclusive use of data).